Pentecost Sunday 2019

-Some years ago, I was asked to minister a poem for the last service of an annual Pentecostal Weekend Celebration.
+Some years ago, I was asked to minister a poem for the last service of our annual Pentecostal Weekend Celebration.
 This was during a particularly dry season for me spiritually.
 I was filled with resentment, confusion and hurt over some serious church matters and I really didn’t know how to handle it.
 The pain and anger ran so deep that I did what some wounded sheep do.
 I retreated.
 Not from the church, but from God.
 My spirit went on autopilot and began going through the motions of worship and service unto the Lord and nobody knew the difference.
 Nobody but me.
 Nobody but God.
 The fact that leadership and peers seemingly couldn’t tell the difference only worsened my attitude and deepened the wedge between me and my deliverance.

 Recently I read up on what sheep do when they face fear, hurt and danger. “¹When they are faced with danger, their natural instinct is to flee not fight.
 Their strategy is to use avoidance and rapid flight to avoid being eaten.
 A sheep that is by itself is vulnerable to attack.”

-from the very one who could console, comfort, heal me and show me what to do.
+I was ripe for the devil’s pickings and didn’t even know it.
+I was blaming God for the wrongdoing of others and running from the very one who could console, comfort, heal me and show me what to do.
 But even in my rebellion, God reached out to me through the request to minister a poem that weekend.
 My heart remained hardened up to the very day of the service.
 I had made up my mind to just minister one of my old pieces, but the Holy Ghost just wouldn’t let me be.
 After morning service, I left to go get something to eat but never made it out of the parking space.
 I sat in my car weeping and pouring out my heart to God in repentance and despair.
 And as I did, He refilled me once again.
 As I came out of the spirit, I asked God which old poem should I minister and He answered “Tell them the truth.”
-I picked up my and wrote:
+I picked up my pen and this is what I wrote: